 The extraction of natural gas from shale has resulted in massive increases in gas supply in North America.
 Stimulated by relatively high prices for gas in the early 2000s, the shale gas industry rapidly expanded, and New Brunswick’s small shale gas industry saw opportunities for growth.
 Several companies began exploring for shale gas deposits and previously identified reserves received more attention from industry.

 The extraction process used a technology called hydraulic fracturing, or ‘fracking’, which required the use of pressure-injected fluids to fracture rock formations, thus allowing gas to be extracted from underground deposits.
 The process raised alarms from those concerned about introduction of chemicals into underground water reservoirs (used for drinking) and the seismological impacts of injecting pressurized material.
 The rapid development of the fracking industry in parts of the United States and reports of contaminated groundwater resulted in opposition to the industry.
 The proposed expansion of the industry in New Brunswick alarmed many in the Province.
 On the other hand, fracking technologies have been used to extract natural gas from fields in the Sussex NB area since at least 2007 – has there been any evidence of risk from that fracking to public health?
-In 2012, the Office of the Chief Medical Officer for Health nontheless released a report that called for a number of regulatory actions to reduce potential harm.
+In 2012, the Office of the Chief Medical Officer for Health nonetheless released a report that called for a number of regulatory actions to reduce potential harm.

 The report is about 82 pages in length.
 Much of that deals with general principles regarding the ‘duties’ of the Office of Public Health and summaries of perceived impacts of the shale industry in other parts of North America.
 Some of the latter are:

-Boomtown effect: The ‘sudden’ arrival of industry or any sort of economic development in an area may result in large increases in population and income.
-These may be temporary or permanent, depending upon the nature of the industry.
-Natural resource – dependent communities will be familiar with this phenomenon – mines open and close; sawmills expand, then shutdown; fish plants spring up in response to demand then close.
+Boomtown effect: The ‘sudden’ arrival of industry or any sort of economic development in an area may result in large increases in population and income, or other disruptions.
+These changes may be temporary or permanent, depending upon the nature of the industry.
+Natural resource-dependent communities will be familiar with this phenomenon – mines open and close; sawmills expand, then shutdown; fish plants spring up in response to demand then close.
 However, booms can also occur for other reasons.
 Trade agreements may change import/export economics and result in, for example, new automotive plants opening or manufacturing plants closing.
 New technologies may arise, and together with favourable incentives, result in construction of new factories or technical organizations/institutes.
 None of these are necessarily permanent, but in a large growing economy the opening or closure of a plant or mine will be less consequential than in a small economically-stagnant town.
 Would the Office of Public Health have felt compelled to issue a warning about the ‘boomtown’ impacts of a new Google server farm plant in, say, Florenceville?
 Or is this something to be worried about only where blue-collar workers are involved?
 I found the concern that the report had with the infusion of cash into small towns and rural areas to be patronizing, even prudish.

 The report referred to temporary camps used to house workers in the Fort McMurray AB area.
 I thought that the suggestion that such ‘man-camps’ would be developed to any extent in New Brunswick to be a bit far-fetched.
 Given what was known about the geology and distribution of shale gas deposits at the time, most workers would most likely be housed in small towns and nearby urban areas.
 Even if intensive fracking development occurred in New Brunswick, I find the Chief Medical Officer’s concerns here way over-the-top.